noncomputable/AgentMaps/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A quick, clear description of the bug.
+Quick, clear description of the bug.

 **How to reproduce it**
 Code or UI interactions that cause the bug.